NSombekke/Logic-LLM/improved_blogpost.md

 >[Few shot examples]
 >
 >
-The addition of a context in the prompt is not always necessary for correct LTL generation as the LLM is expected to infer when predictes have a mutually exclusive (mutex) relation (e.g. the predicates sleeping and eating can not hold at the same time).
+The addition of a context in the prompt is not always necessary for correct LTL generation as the LLM is expected to infer when predictes have a mutex (mutually exclusive) conditions (e.g. the predicates sleeping and eating can not hold at the same time).
 However, we are utilizing a drone planning dataset that contains spefic constraints, such as the impossibility of the drone simultaneously occupying the third floor and a particular room on the first floor.
 Therefore prompts enriched with a context are utilized in this study.

 > **Context**:
 >  *Our environment consists of grid-based rooms across multiple floors.
 Each floor features distinct rooms: the first floor has a red room and a yellow room, the second  floor has a green room, and the third floor includes a purple room, an orange room, and Landmark 1.* *The drone’s movement is limited to one floor and not more than one  room at a time within this structured environment.
 This setup is crucial for guiding effective planning and decision-making processes within the context of our problem.*